DominantNostril/KarmaWhore/README.md

 Only the highest level of a boost is tracked.
 Some effects use alternate icons to more easily distinguish them.
 For example, _Guild Karma Boost_ uses the purple flask icon you see when buying it from the guild bartender.

 ## Limitations
-The +15% amulet Enrichment cannot be tracked since it is not an _effect_.
-Some Wintersday events are treated as PvP instances so KarmaWhore will not display inside those instances.
+* The +15% amulet Enrichment cannot be tracked since it is not an _effect_
+* Some Wintersday events are treated as PvP instances so KarmaWhore will not display inside those instances
+* Only the highest (15%) food buff is tracked (some foods give a 10% karma buff)